How to find the best estate agent

 - Ask family, friends and neighbours – it’s always good to have a personal recommendation

-- Look at the properties that agent sells on Zoopla and Rightmove.
+- Look at the properties that the agent sells on Zoopla and Rightmove.
 Are the pictures well taken, and the descriptions clear and relevant?

 - Will details of your property be shared with their colleagues?
 It’s good if more than one person in the office can talk enthusiastically and with knowledge about your property